Y-Ichioka/DigitalWatermarkPlugins/tutorial/English.md

 Please refer to [documentation](../documentation) for details of other plug-ins was not used in Section 3.
 Or please refer to the source code of Java.

+if you use the other plug-ins and plug-ins that were introduced in Section 7, It is possible to implement an image digital watermark using a spread spectrum.

 ##5.
 Video reading and writing
 ###Read